ByronHawksmith/42-Documentation/Git.md

 `git rm -r --cached <folder>` - Stop tracking a particular folder (you will need to commit and push to persist changes)

 `git commit --amend <commit-id>` - Ammend a commit

+`git reset --hard <commit-id>` - Move the HEAD back to the desired commit, discard all changes after that commit